-Many of our experts stress the importance of proper tracking of data through Google Analytics.
+Many of our experts stress the importance of proper data tracking through Google Analytics.
 Though the integration is simple, there are still many ways to explore the data.

 The granular data Alex Membrillo of Cardinal SEO Company gets from the use of a tracking code helps by allowing them to focus on a specific metric.
 “To measure results, I recommend tracking Acquisition.
 This will allow you to see how people find your channel.
 On the left sidebar selection Acquisition, then under the dropdown select “Source/Medium.”
 From here you’ll be able to see traffic sources, such as direct traffic, Google organic search results, or paid traffic.
 You’ll also see details such as total users, new users, and the number of sessions.”

 And Karen Fang of Keyhole says, “Make sure to create a custom UTM tracking URL for every medium that you share your YT videos/channel on to track where the traffic is coming from.
 This way, you’ll be able to easily identify where a majority of your traffic/views are coming from (Facebook, Instagram, etc).”